 I mean if you’re traveling around Europe, flights to Paris are a freaking steal.
 One thing I miss about studying abroad in France was the crazy inexpensive flights.
 We’re talking like $100 or less for a round-trip flight.

-As far as trains go, you can also get tickets for $100 or less depending upon where you’re traveling.
+As far as trains go, you can also get tickets for $100 or less depending on where you’re traveling from.